sta199-summer24/sta199-summer24.github.io/_pages/syllabus.md

 <h4> Regrade Requests </h4>

 Regrade requests must be submitted in person to Dr. Bersson within a 3 days of when an assignment is returned.
 To submit a regrade request, print out the assignment and include a cover sheet identifying
-1. the problem in dispute
+1. the problem in dispute, and
 2. the rubric item you believe was mis-marked.

 Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
 Requests to dispute the number of points deducted for an incorrect response will not be considered.
 Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.